alexlee22/nutrition-app/README.md

 ### Store

 The application uses Redux to manage the applications data.
-Redux was choses as the state manager to help manage the data between components without having to constantly send props into each components.
+Redux was chosen as the state manager to help manage the data between components without having to constantly send props into each components.
 Future developments will look into React Hooks.
 The store data consist of the following:
 ```
 {
   metaData: Object,     //Contains